-A common misconception is that you can use all your equity to buy an investment property.
-In most instances, you could borrow up to 80% of the value of your home.
+A common misconception is that you can use all your equity to buy a property.
+In most instances, you can only borrow up to 80% of the value of your home.

-With this in mind, here’s how Sarah can calculate her usable equity:
+With this in mind, here’s how you can calculate your usable equity:

-This means Sarah has $80,000 worth of usable equity to put towards a deposit for an investment property, as well as other buying costs like stamp duty and settlement fees.
+This means you’d have $80,000 of usable equity to put towards a deposit for a home loan, as well as other buying costs like stamp duty and settlement fees.

-If the usable equity isn’t enough to cover the full deposit and any stamp duty and settlement costs, Sarah will also have to make a cash contribution.
+If the usable equity isn’t enough to cover the full deposit and any stamp duty and settlement costs, you’ll also have to make a cash contribution.